 Blame stress, hormones, or just plain exhaustion, but women just aren’t feeling as frisky these days.
 So says a National Health and Social Life survey, which reported that 32 percent of women lacked sexual interest for several months last year.
 Which is a shame, since sex brings remarkable boosts to your health (studies say it can build up your immune system, relieve stress and anxiety, fight aging, and more).
-So, in preparation for Valentine's Day - or just any day - here are some quick tips to get you in the mood the natural way.
+So, here are some quick tips to get you in the mood the natural way.

 And if you’re more of a nibbler, try snacks packed with arginine, an amino acid that also increases circulation and is found in cashews, walnuts, peanuts, granola, oatmeal, green veggies, garlic and chickpeas.

 Sex tip #3: Stress less for more sex